P

 Types of terrier dogs

-The Parson Russell Terrier is not only affectionate and charming, but likes to be kept busy.
+The Parson Russell Terrier is not only affectionate and charming, but also likes to be kept busy.

 If there were only one word to describe the Parson Russell Terrier, it would probably have to be busy.
-If there is nothing happening in its life, this breed will find something to occupy its time.
+If nothing is happening in its life, this breed will find something to occupy its time.
 Given the chance, it will wander and hunt out beyond its normal domain.
-They live to chase things and it doesn’t much matter what it is.
+They live to chase things, and it doesn’t much matter what it is.
 Digging is also part of their normal temperament.

 They have enough playfulness and energy to tire out a five-year-old.
-These dogs can relate well with just about anybody or anything except for very small creatures that it may not recognize as fellow pets but as something to pursue.
-PRTs know how to be around horses but are hit-or-miss when it comes to cats that it didn’t grow up with.
+These dogs can relate well with just about anybody or anything except for very small creatures that they may not recognize as fellow pets but as something to pursue.
+PRTs know how to be around horses, but are hit-or-miss when it comes to cats that they didn’t grow up with.

 How To Take Care Of Parson Russell Terriers